alanjoshua/Kurama-Engine/README.md

 * Supports a HUD overlay
 * Support for text and create 3D meshes for text with any font in the system.
 * Input handling
-* Built-in simple benchmarking tool
-* Modular rendering pipeline to allow users to stack and use multiple custom shaders with the engine.
-* Skeletal animation support (MD5 format)
-* A simple particle system
-* Basic audio support using OpenAL

 <br>
 <br>